 In 2023 through April of 2024, the Match Made in Heaven project (MMIH) surveyed 553 farmers primarily in the 6 Midwestern states of Illinois, Indiana, Iowa, Minnesota, Missouri, and Wisconsin.
-The vast majority of respondents (507) have an integrated system with both annual crops and livestock.
+This fact sheet summarizes the results from 79 beginning farmers with 5 years or less farming experience.
+The majority of respondents (63) have an integrated system with both annual crops and livestock.
 The goal of the survey was to understand the benefits associated with integration of livestock into annual cropping systems as well as the barriers to doing so.
 This fact sheet provides a snapshot of what we learned.